I am new to Mig Welding, how can you help me?

 With adjustable arc-force, infinate control of wire speed and welding power, you can really fine tune our inverter mig welders to give you the most smoothest weld ever.

 What is the benefit of a 4 roll wire feed system on industrial MIG welders?

 We fit a 4-Roll geared wire feed drive assy to the following Mig Welders

-The benefit of a 4-roll system over a 2-roll system is you achieve a much smoother and reliable feed of the mig wire.
-4-Roll systems are more industrial and most manufacturers only fit to thier top end models, at R-tech we use them wherever possible.
+The benefit of a 4-roll system over a 2-roll system is you achieve a smoother and very consitent feed of the mig wire, especially when using longer 4 or 5 metre torches.

 We also use heavy duty wire feed motors which offer greater reliability and long life when compared to the smaller feed motors our competitors use.